 openSUSE users can find the installation instructions here.

-As the last resort, you can get the source code on its GitHub repository.
+As a last resort, you can get the source code on its GitHub repository.

 Since I am using Ubuntu 20.04 in this tutorial, some steps may use apt command but I believe you can use your distribution’s package manager in those steps.